-- 1. Towards the end of the term, students write a 750 word essay narrating how they engaged with the course.
+- 1. Towards the end of the term, students write a 750-word essay narrating how they engaged with the course.
 The essay should note what was asked of the student and how the student personally responded within the context of the course. - 2.
-To conclude the essay, students should reflect on how they would change their engagement if they were to retake the course, or consider how this reflection might help them engage in other future courses or occupations.
+To conclude the essay, students should reflect on how they would change their engagement if they were to retake the course, or reflect on how this reflection might help them engage in other future courses or occupations.

-Value: Helps students feel closure at the end of the course while orienting their knowledge and habits toward new endeavors.
+Value: Helps students feel closure at the end of the course while orienting their knowledge and habits towards new endeavors.

 Variations: There are many variants to this assignment.
 Students might be asked to reflect on a specific project or group work instead of their engagement, for instance.
 Students might write a letter to the next cohort of students about how to best learn and succeed in the course.
-Students might write a diagnostic essay examining what they found to be the most important thing they learned in the course and why.
+Students might write a diagnostic essay examining what the most important thing they learned in the course was and why this was the most important thing to them.